taylorplumer/classifiers-dash/README.md

 The demo is not mobile friendly so please view on desktop/PC for full functionality.

 ### Summary
-This repository contains working code for deploying a binary classificaiton model selection tool to a Dash app locally.
+This repository contains working code for deploying a binary classification model selection tool to a Dash app locally.

 The inspiration for this tool came from Issue #1044<sup>1</sup> of the Yellowbrick project "to create an at-a-glance representation of multiple model scores so that I can easily compare and contrast different model instances."
 The heatmap below is my solution, albeit outside the scope of the Yellowbrick project itself given the use of Dash/Plotly instead of Matplotlib.
 Utilizing the interactivity of Dash/Plolty, I extended the solution to incorporate existing yellowbrick classification visualizations, named visualizers.